4. Pictures of You

 The girl laughed and it sounded almost like bells; he could hear the laugh a few seconds after she stopped laughing, bouncing off the walls of the building.

 “Not feeling well is an everyday feeling for me, if I may say so.
-I’m forever in a dark alley like this but I don’t often get interrupted by a kind man to be honest.
+I’m always in a dark alley like this but I don’t often get interrupted by a kind man like you.
 I thought you did not see me.”

 Jimmy smiled: “I see you.
 Are you waiting for somebody?”

 The girl stood up.
 She was much shorter than he thought she was, but a bit older.
-Maybe in her 30s and not in her 20s like he initially thought.
-Her long brown hair was incredibly shiny and she was wearing a white shirt with a small flower embroidery in the area around her belly button.
+Maybe in her 30s and not in her 20s like he initially had thought.
+Her long brown hair was incredibly shiny and she was wearing a dark shirt with a small flower embroidery.

 “I have been waiting for a while, but the wait is a long game for me and it’s one that I learned to accept.
 Are you a neighbor?”